Filipinos in the New York metropolitan area: Jersey City: Five Corners, Newark Avenue, and Manila Avenue

-Jersey City is home to a high-profile Little Manila.
-Seven percent (7%) of Jersey City's population is Filipino.
+Seven percent (7%) of Jersey City's population is of Filipino descent, part of community who first came to city in the late 1950s.

-The Five Corners district has a thriving Filipino community, which is one of the largest Asian-American subgroups in the city.
+The Five Corners district has a thriving Filipino community that forms one of the largest Asian-American subgroups in the city.
 Newark Avenue's strip of Filipino culture and commerce is significantly large and growing.
-A variety of Filipino restaurants, shippers and freighters, doctors' officers, bakeries, stores, and even an office of The Filipino Channel made Newark Avenue their home.
-The first Filipino owned grocery store on the East Coast, Phil-Am Food, originated in Jersey City since 1973; while that establishment's name changed to FilStop, the moniker Phil-Am has since expanded to businesses in Middlesex County, including Woodbridge and East Brunswick.
-An array of Filipino-owned businesses can also be found in Jersey City's West Side section, where many of its residents are of Filipino descent.
-In 2006, a Red Ribbon pastry shop opened its first branch on the East Coast in the Garden State.
-Manila Avenue in Downtown Jersey City was named for the Philippine city because of the many Filipinos who had built their homes on this street during the 1970s.
-A memorial, dedicated to the Filipino American veterans of the Vietnam War, was built in a small square on Manila Avenue.
-A park and statue dedicated to Jose P. Rizal, the national hero of the Philippines, exists in downtown Jersey City.
-Jersey City is the host of the annual Philippine-American Friendship Day Parade, an event that occurs yearly in June, on its last Sunday.
-The City Hall of Jersey City raises the Philippine flag in correlation to this event and as a tribute to the contributions of the Filipino community.
-The Santakrusan Procession along Manila Avenue has taken place since 1977.
+A variety of Filipino restaurants, shippers and freighters, doctors' offices, bakeries, stores, and even an office of The Filipino Channel have made Newark Avenue their home in recent decades.
+The first Filipino-owned grocery store on the East Coast, Phil-Am Food, originated in Jersey City in 1973; while the establishment's name has since been changed to FilStop, the moniker Phil-Am has nonetheless expanded to other businesses in Middlesex County, including in Woodbridge and East Brunswick.
+An array of Filipino-owned businesses can also be found in Jersey City's West Side section, which is home to many locals of Filipino descent.
+In 2006, Red Ribbon Bakeshop opened its first branch on the East Coast, with Jersey City being the site of the new pastry shop.
+Manila Avenue in Downtown Jersey City was named for the Philippine capital city because of the many Filipinos who had built their homes on the street during the 1970s.
+A memorial dedicated to the Filipino American veterans of the Vietnam War was built in a small square on Manila Avenue.
+Additionally, a park and statue dedicated to José Rizal, the national hero of the Philippines, exist in downtown Jersey City.
+Furthermore, Jersey City is the host of the annual Philippine-American Friendship Day Parade, an event that occurs yearly on the last Sunday of June.
+The City Hall of Jersey City raises the Philippine flag in correlation with this event and as a tribute to the contributions of the local Filipino community.
+The city's annual Santakrusan procession has taken place since 1977 along Manila Avenue.

-In 2011, Rolando Lavarro, Jr., became the first Filipino American to win an elective position in Jersey City as city council member, and in 2013, Lavarro became the first Filipino American council president of Jersey City.
-Several Filipinos have been appointed to various Jersey City municipal posts and commissions.
+In 2011, Rolando Lavarro, Jr. became the first Filipino American in Jersey City to win an elective position as a city council member, and in 2013, Lavarro became the first Filipino American council president of Jersey City.
+Several other Filipinos have been appointed to various Jersey City municipal posts and commissions.